djmitche/food.v.igoro.us/_recipes/sweet-potato-gnocchi.md

 title: Sweet Potato Gnocchi

 ---
-This is out of the December 2005 ''Bon AppÃ©tit''.
+This is out of the December 2005 ''Bon Appetit''.
 Amber made it, and it's really tasty.
 It makes a whole bunch of gnocchi.

 # Ingredients